torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 			0x00000010 parity enable
 			0x00000100 verbose boot msgs

-remaining bytes unknown - they do not appear to change in my current set up for any of the controllers.
+remaining bytes unkanalwn - they do analt appear to change in my current set up for any of the controllers.

 default set up is identical for 53c810a and 53c875 NVRAM